 Reihaneh Salehi Mourkani

 Greetings everyone!
-My name is Reihaneh Salehi Mourkani, I am a 21-year-old Iranian studnt studying physiotherapy in international class at Saxion university in Enschede.
+My name is Reihaneh Salehi Mourkani, I am a 21-year-old Iranian student studying physiotherapy in international class at Saxion university in Enschede.

 In addition to my studies, I currently serve as a student member of both the Central Participation Council (CMR) and the Academy Council (AR) at my institution.
 These roles have given me valuable insight into student representation, institutional decision-making, and the importance of clear communication between students and the university.